-There are a number of local hotels within walking distance of campus.
+There are a number of local hotels within walking distance of campus, as well as dormitory and long-term housing options.
 For information on where to stay during your visit to MIT, please visit our Hotels & Lodging page.

 Boston has excellent public transportation (http://www.mbta.com).
 The closest subway stop to MIT is Kendall Square on the Red Line.
-The commute to the MIT campus by public transportation from Logan Airport is about an hour.
-A taxi ride from the airport or train station to MIT is about $30 without tip and takes about 25 minutes depending on traffic.
+The commute to the MIT campus by public transportation from Logan Airport is approximately one hour.
+A taxi ride from the airport or train station to MIT is about $30 without tip and takes about 25 minutes depending on traffic conditions.

 Typical attire for our courses is business casual or casual.
-Weather in New England is quite variable and we recommend checking a weather forecast before packing.
-We recommend packing a light sweater or jacket regardless of the forecast, as MIT classrooms are air-conditioned to relatively cool temperatures.
+While summers in New England can typically be hot and humid, the weather is quite variable and we recommend checking a weather forecast before packing.
+Additionally, we recommend packing a light sweater or jacket regardless of the forecast, as MIT classrooms are air-conditioned to relatively cool temperatures.

 We recommend that you bring a laptop or tablet if you will need a computer during your stay.
 You will not have access to MIT computers except for classroom use if required for the course.
 Wireless access is available throughout the MIT campus.
 International students will need to make sure they bring the appropriate adaptors in order to plug in their laptops.
 The outlets are 3 pronged (two flat with one polarized side, and one round ground prong) and run on AC 110v.
 Visitors to MIT can access the free wireless network MIT GUEST (no login required).

 Many dining options are available on and near campus.
-See MIT’s where to eat page and the list of local restaurants (pdf) provided by the Short Programs office on registration day.
+See MIT’s where to eat page and the list of local restaurants (pdf) provided by MIT Professional Education office on registration day.
 During your course, light refreshments are generally provided in the morning and afternoon.
-Please refer to the course description to see if lunch will be provided.
+Please refer to the course description to see if lunch or other meals will be provided.
 Unless otherwise noted, meals are not included in tuition.

 The greater Boston area offers world-class music, art, literary, sports, recreation, shopping, restaurants, and history resources to explore.
 For example: